SethRobertson/GitBestPractices/0main.md

-# Commit Often, Fix it Later, Publish Once: Git Best Practices
+# Commit Often, Perfect Later, Publish Once: Git Best Practices

 Best Practices vary from environment to environment, and there is no One True Answer, but still, this represents a consensus from #git and